Category: Accommodation in the medina

 Captured by Freebird Tracey.

-There was a large, traditional, carved wooden door into the riad.
+There was an intricately carved wooden door to enter the riad.
 I wasn’t given my own set of keys, but it was never a problem.
+The staff were always available to answer the door.

 Image by Freebird Tracey.

-It remains my mission to stay in as many different riads as possible in Marrakesh, but I would definitely consider returning to Monriad.
+My mission is to stay in as many different riads as possible in Marrakesh.
+However, I would definitely consider staying here again.
+The location is unbeatable, especially for solo female travellers.

 Image by Freebird Tracey.